 - How To Create Image Descriptions For Red Carpet Looks

-- “David Bowie Is…” Augmented Reality App Review
+- Exploring “David Bowie Is” With Augmented Reality and Low Vision

 More thoughts on watching Taylor Swift’s Reputation Stadium Tour with audio description